leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: keratoconus-cause-cornearefractive
 - What is the cause of keratoconus?
+- How did I get keratoconus
+- Can keratoconus be passed to my children
+- Does keratoconus run in the family
+- Will keratoconus keep deteriorating
 - What causes keratoconus?
 - What is keratoconus due to?
 - Is keratoconus a genetic disease?